athomasq/athomasq.github.io/categories/hikari/setyl.md

 Somewhat unusually for its stage, Setyl has received four "legit" acquisition offers in the last year -- one from a public tech company, two from PE firms, and one from a late stage tech startup, all working roughly in the "office productivity" space.
 (It's a testament to how universal / horizontal the Setyl offering is, that there are so many potential buyers.)

 The valuation ranges suggested were comparable and indeed possibly a little bit higher than the current round.
-This suggests that there are exits available here even at the current scale; it derisks the investment quite a bit in my view.
+This suggests that there are exits available even at their current scale; it derisks the investment quite a bit in my view.

 <br/>